Llwyneinion: Industrial History

 From a sale of the freehold of the "Llwyn Ennion Estate" in 1840 we know that the iron works still existed as it was subject to a 30 year lease by the Llwyn Ennion Iron Company from 1837, however this company appears to have gone bankrupt in 1841.
 A sale of the lease of the "Rhos Hall, or Llanerchrugog and Llwynenion Estates" resulting from the liquidation of the Rhos Hall Iron Company in 1869 refers to the Llwynenion branch of the Shropshire Union Railway which passes within a few yards of the blast furnaces.
 However these appear to be the "new furnaces" erected by Messrs Cresswell and Co, in a venture that failed due to a dispute about royalties, and never used.
 This appears to mark the end of iron making projects, and it is possible that iron making never resumed after 1829, however brickmaking and the colliery continued.
-The coal pit closed in the mid 1880s, but coal was rediscovered at Llwynenion when the railway from Wrexham was being built in 1900, with a coal seam being discovered just 46 feet below the surface when a cutting was being created for the railway.
+The coal pit closed in the mid 1880s, but coal was rediscovered at Llwynenion when the railway from Wrexham was being built in 1900, with a coal seam being unearthed just 46 feet below the surface when a cutting was being created for the railway.

 The Llwyneinion Pipe, Tile and Fireclay Co operated from the 1850s and closed c1880.
 One of the main products was sewerage pipes which were made from 1854.
 Powell Bros, Isaac and William, had a sizeable brickworks opened in 1891, and in 1924 became the Llwyneinion Shale Brick Co.
 It became the property of the Hartleys in 1927, who also owned the Ruby brickworks in Mold and the Hoole Bank, Chester brickworks, finally closing in 1957.

 Despite this industrial past, the immediate area is now largely rural in character.